teemow/Blog/source/_posts/2005-03-03-new-hitchhikers-guide-trailer.markdown

 ---

-I was just sent a link to: &lt;a title=&quot;UGO.com Film/TV - EXCLUSIVE BONUS TRAILER - The Hitchhikers Guide to the Galaxy&quot; href=&quot;http://www.ugo.com/channels/filmtv/features/hitchhikersguide/exclusive.asp#&quot;&gt;UGO.com Film/TV - EXCLUSIVE BONUS TRAILER - The Hitchhikers Guide to the Galaxy&lt;/a&gt;.
+I was just sent a link to: &lt;a title=&quot;UGO.com Film/TV - EXCLUSIVE BONUS TRAILER - The Hitchhikers Guide to the Galaxy&quot; href=&quot;http://www.ugo.com/channels/filmtv/features/hitchhikersguide/exclusive.asp#&quot;&gt;UGO.com Film/TV - EXCLUSIVE BONUS TRAILER - The Hitchhikers Guide to the Galaxy.
 And boy does it kick ass! :)